octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 The first element is called the head, and the sub-list after the head is called the tail.

-> 💡 Lists are needed when returning operations from a smart contract's main function.
+> 💡 Lists are needed for example when returning operations from a smart contract's main function.

 #### Defining Lists